PV Sensors: Principles, Applications

 4.2 Photodetectors in Analytical Instruments

-PV sensor are widely used as photodetectors in various analytical instruments.
-For example, spectrophotometers use Sensor.
-These sensors detect how strong the light is after it passes through a sample.
-The electrical signal from the PV sensor depends on how much light the sample absorbs or transmits.
-This helps in accurately analyzing the sample’s chemical makeup and properties.
-PV sensors are used in fluorescence spectrometers.
-They detect the fluorescence that a sample emits when excited by a specific light wavelength.
+These sensors measure the strength of light after it goes through a sample.
+The electrical signal from the PV sensor depends on how much light the sample absorbs or lets through.
+This helps us analyze the sample’s chemical makeup and properties accurately.

 4.3 Environmental Monitoring